A Brief History of Great Oaks

 Our students and instructors continued to excel.
 The National Research Center for Career and Technical Education recognized Great Oaks programs in culinary arts, animal science and nursing as exemplary.
 High Schools That Work recognized all our campuses for meeting high standards.

 Student accomplishments begin with a dedicated staff.
-In 2010, associates nominated Great Oaks for an award we won as a Top Place to Work in Cincinnati.
-The next year, the Business Courier named Great Oaks one of the Healthiest Employers.
+In 2019, associates named Great Oaks a Top Place to Work in Cincinnati for the sixth time.

-Through these forty years, we have altered what we teach and how we teach to groom our students for the challenges of an evolving world.
+Through these decades, we have altered what we teach and how we teach to groom our students for the challenges of an evolving world.
 One constant has remained – to prepare successful students for a world that never has and never will stand still.